Audacious Prayer (Matthew 7:7-8)

 “Yes, ask anything in my name, and I will do it!”
 (John 14:14)

-But maybe the boy is right.
-If we could get rid of two barriers to prayer, maybe we would begin to experience something closer to what the Father really intends.
-The first is that we made prayer about GUILT.
 I talked to a friend this week who’s just come out with a book on prayer.
 He said, “My goal was to write a book about prayer that doesn’t make the reader feel guilty.”
 What a great concept.
 A lot of times, we find prayer tough because we feel guilty about prayer.
-That’s a tragedy – to take something that the Father gave us as a privilege, as a way of growing into relationship with him, and to turn it into a source of guilt in our lives.
+It's tragic to take a privilege given by the Father for developing our relationship with Him and twist it into a source of guilt.
 If I ever get up and preach a message about prayer that makes you feel guilty, you ought to shoot me.
 Prayer isn’t about guilt, it’s about privilege.

-The other barrier to prayer is that we’ve become TOO CAREFUL, too reserved, too safe.
 We no longer believe what Jesus says about asking.
 Without knowing it, we’ve reduced our prayers to what we think is safe.
-We’ve stopped really believing, so we make our prayers so small that even if God didn’t answer, it wouldn’t make a difference.
+We've lost faith, so our prayers are so small that it doesn't matter if God answers them or not.
 We’re so scared of going out on a limb in our prayers that we only ask what’s under our control anyway.
 We shudder whenever anyone asks for anything audacious.
 We don’t feel free to be honest in our prayers.

 Why?
 Because that’s how God invites you to pray.
 He wants you to come to him today, not because you feel guilty or obligated, but because he’s invited you.
 He wants you to experience the freedom and joy of a relationship with him.